Ericeira: Culture

 The local philharmonic orchestra, currently named Filarmónica Cultural Ericeira, has existed since 1849.

 Sport

 The beach of Ribeira d'Ilhas, which routinely hosts a round of the ASP World Tour Surf Championship and is widely regarded as one of the best beaches in Europe for this sport, is located 2 km to the north of the town.
 In 2011, Ericeira was chosen by the WSR to be one of the World Surfing Reserves, together with Malibu and Santa Cruz in California, Manly Beach in Australia, and Huanchaco in Peru.
 The local council have redeveloped the Ribeira d'Ilhas foreshore to commemorate and show their support for the importance of surfing to the local culture and economy.

+The Grupo Desportivo União Ericeirense, widely referred to as Ericeirense (which means “from Ericeira”), has a football team and was founded on 1 December 1921.
+Matheus Nunes, as a footballer, and Luís Freire, as a coach, are among the most successful persons in the sport who once were part of the team.